User Tools

 Choosing your AD domain name

-• Do not use a domain as your AD name.
-Use a subdomain like in this example.
+• Do not use a public domain as your AD name.
+Use a subdomain, as shown in this example.

 • Your subdomain should not be resolvable from the internet.
 Use it only internally for your AD.

-• Do not use .local for the TLD, this is used by Avahi.
+• Do not use `.local` for the TLD, as this is used by Avahi.

-• If you are planning on building a small home AD, consider using home.arpa.
+• If you are planning to build a small home AD, consider using home.arpa.

 • If this is going to be an AD Domain Controller, use a name like DC1 instead of “server”.